-Doctor Who fans are buzzing with excitement at the casting announcement of Rwandan-Scottish actor Ncuti Gatwa as the new Doctor.
+Doctor Who fans are buzzing with excitement over Rwandan-Scottish actor Ncuti Gatwa taking over as the new Doctor.
 The handsome young actor, best known for his award-winning performance as Eric Effiong on the Netflix comedy-drama series Sex Education, will be the first non-white male actor to play the iconic role of The Doctor.

 “There aren’t quite the words to describe how I’m feeling.
 A mix of deeply honoured, beyond excited and of course a little bit scared,” gushed Ncuti.
 “This role and show means so much to so many around the world, including myself, and each one of my incredibly talented predecessors has handled that unique responsibility and privilege with the utmost care.
 I will endeavour my utmost to do the same.”